Frequently Asked Questions

 You can click on any button that says “Join Our Newsletter” or just click the link below.
 It will open a separate webpage for you to fill out your information.
 We can’t wait to hear from you!

-You must call our office 48 hours prior to your appointment time to cancel or reschedule your appointment.
-Rescheduling and cancellations less than 48 hours from your appointment time is considered a no show, as is not showing up for your appointment, and you will be solely responsible for the entire session fee.
-Insurance does not cover no show fees.
+Cancellations & No Shows: You must notify our office at least 48 hours in advance if you need to cancel or reschedule your appointment.
+Cancellations or rescheduling requests made less than 48 hours before your appointment—or failure to attend your appointment—will be considered a no-show, and you will be responsible for the full session fee.
+Insurance does not cover no-show or late cancellation fees.

-Clients seeking to establish with us who fail to cancel or reschedule their initial appointment at least 48 hours prior to the scheduled appointment are also considered to be no shows.
-The second instance of failing to keep their initial appointment as scheduled will result in denial of entry to the practice.
+New Clients: Clients seeking to establish care who do not cancel or reschedule their initial appointment with at least 48 hours’ notice will be considered no-shows.
+A second missed initial appointment will result in denial of entry to the Practice.

 Your insurance carrier’s phone number is on the back of your insurance card.
 Here are some helpful questions to ask when you call:

-- Do I have a co-pay for in-office mental health services?
-If so, what is it?
+Do I have a co-pay for in-office mental health visits?

 We use SimplePractice Software, which enables us to be eco-friendly in that we are as paperless as possible.
 We will collect your email address when you schedule your first appointment, and you will be given access to our secure, mobile friendly Client Portal where all paperwork can be completed prior to your first visit.
 You will be able to upload your insurance card, electronically sign intake paperwork, and complete assessments to help us understand what brings you into therapy.
 The Client Portal will also allow you to send secure messages to your provider.